knupel/Rope_framework/Guide/Utils_guide.md

 *GET TYPE

 String get_type(Object obj);
-> return the name of the type var you send, can be use with generic var like Object, can beturn if it's PVector, Vec or Ivec too.
+> return the name of the type var you send, can be use with generic var like Object, can beturn if it's PVector, vec or Ivec too.